jlikhuva/blog/README.md

 Hello!
 I an aspiring scientist working in Cambridge MA.

-> Below, you'll find a random collection of notes that I made over the course of my study and work.
-Most of the notes are about core ideas from the mathematical sciences.
-A few are about ideas from the Life Sciences.
-Others are about ideas that lie at the intersection of these two fields.
-I write these notes in order to _deeply_ understand the foundational ideas in these areas of knowledge.
+> Below, you'll find an assortment of notes and presentation slides that I made over the course of my independent study and work.
+Most of them are about _foundational_ ideas that lie at the intersection of the life and the mathematical sciences.
+I write these notes in order to _deeply_ understand the core ideas that animate these two areas of knowledge.
 I am distilling them here for future reference.
 While I have every intention to complete each set of notes, most of what you'll see here will remain incomplete for a very long time.

-If you find any bugs (errors or hard to understand sections) feel free to open a PR with the intended fix, or shoot me an e-mail.
+> If you find any bugs (errors or hard to understand sections) feel free to open a PR with the intended fix, or shoot me an e-mail.
 Finally, If it isn't obvious by now, this blog format was heavily inspired by [Frank McSherry's awesome blog](https://github.com/frankmcsherry/blog)

-## Computer Science [WIP]
+## Mathematical Sciences [WIP]

-> A distillation of some of the most elegant ideas in computer science.
+> A distillation of some of the most elegant ideas in computer science and mathematics.
 The collection is currently skewed towards ideas that showcase cool ways to design algorithms and data structures.
 Some of the links are to notes hosted on notion.
 Such links have been marked with an asterisk.

 - [x]  [`<O(n), O(1)>` RMQ in Rust](https://github.com/jlikhuva/blog/blob/main/posts/rmq.md)
 - [x]  [Pattern Matching & String Indexing](https://github.com/jlikhuva/blog/blob/main/posts/string_indexing.md)